Zhongbf/typora/英文/Peppa Pig 第一季.md

 Peppa, George we’ve made you a treasure hunt!
 Somewhere in the garden is buried treasure!

 Wow!
 Treasure!
 Where is it?
 You have to look for it.

-Here’s a treasure map for Peppa.
+Here’s a treasure map for Peppa. （here is sth for sb：给某人某物）

 And George can wear my ==pirate== hat.
 Ahh, Here!
 Captain George!

 The map  is a bit difficult.

 Daddy, can you help?
 Of course, Peppa.
 I’m very good with maps.
 It is a bit difficult.

-Daddy Pig, you’re holding the map upside down!
+Daddy Pig, you’re holding the map upside down! （upside down：上下反，inside down：里外反，backwards：前后反）

 Yes, I thought as much.
 It’s easy!

 The red ==cross== shows where the treasure is!
 But where in the garden are those two  apple tree?